Gluten and IBD - Mythbuster

 Gluten and IBD

 Statistics show that a gluten free diet is tried by around 20% of IBD patients (without coeliac disease).
 A large study of 1,647 people with IBD, found that 65.6% of all patients who attempted a gluten-free diet, described an improvement of their gastrointestinal symptoms and 38.3% reported fewer or less severe flare-ups between periods of remission.
-This, observational data (limitation: can’t prove cause and effect), suggests that a gluten free diet could be helping some people with IBD, at a symptom level, but more research is needed to see if it has an impact on inflammation and on understanding the mechanisms behind how gluten may influence IBD.
+This, observational data (limitation: can’t prove cause and effect), suggests that a gluten free diet could be helping some people with IBD, at a symptom level, but other intervention data like this well designed clinic trial in patients with ulcerative colitis showed no improvement in blood markers for inflammation, disease severity, or quality of life when comparing a gluten free diet to placebo.

 Take away

-Following a gluten free diet may help with gastrointestinal symptoms in IBD.
+Following a gluten free diet may help with gastrointestinal symptoms in IBD in some people but the data does not support a universal GFD in people with IBD.

 References: